 In case any of the above gives someone the wrong idea, let me conclude with the clarification that:

 - I'm not saying God cannot spawn or use natural disasters to render judgment or get our attention today.
-Rather, my point is that the pattern of the Bible is for God to announce this disaster specifically beforehand through a prophet who explains their meaning clearly.
+Rather, my point is that the pattern of the Bible is for God to announce this disaster specifically beforehand through a prophet who explains its meaning clearly.

 - I'm also not denying that God gives prophetic words about disasters (or other things) to his servants today.
 Prophecy still is given and received today, no doubt about it.
 However, Christian words today seem to always come from anonymous or unknown strangers over the Internet with no known history of accuracy and always after the event has happened.
 Even famous Christian “prophets” do not have a solid track record to back them up, let alone accompanying signs which biblical prophets used.
 The teaching of the Bible is to not follow or fear what these people say (Dt 18:20-22).